API Reference

 TimeseriesUtilities.tmask — Method

-tmask(da, args...; kwargs...)Non-mutable version of tmask!.
+tmask(A, args...; kwargs...)Non-mutable version of tmask!.
 See also tmask!.

-TimeseriesUtilities.tmaximum — Function
+TimeseriesUtilities.tmaximum — Method

 tmaximum(x)Get the maximum timestamp of x.